n1nj4sec/pr0cks-py/README.md

 python script to transparently forward all TCP and DNS traffic through a socks4/socks5/HTTP_CONNECT proxy (like ssh -D) using iptables -j REDIRECT target

 # let's rock
-pr0cks allows you to redirect all your TCP and DNS traffic through a SOCKS4, SOCKS5 or HTTP_CONNECT proxy As an example we will use the socks5 proxy of openssh (the option -D)
+pr0cks allows you to redirect all your TCP and DNS traffic through a SOCKS4, SOCKS5 or HTTP_CONNECT proxy.
+As an example we will use the socks5 proxy of openssh (the option -D)
 ```bash
 $ ssh -D 1080 user@sshserver